bthompson7/pi-sensor-v2/README.md

 #### How it works:
 - Two Raspberry Pi's read DHT22 sensors every 5 minutes and send the data via MQTT to AWS IoT where Lambda functions are triggered.
 - The Lambda functions read the data from AWS IoT and inserts the data into a MySQL RDS instance.
-- The web app is deployed in an Auto Scaling Group in front of an Application Load Balancer
+- The web app is deployed in an Auto Scaling Group with an Application Load Balancer sitting in front.